rchartra/NcCut/docs/source/usage.rst

         * Select which variable from your file you would like to see.
         * Confirm or select which dimensions you would like to use as the X and Y axes for your variable.
         * If your variable has data in a third dimension select the Z dimension and an initial Z value to display.
 You will be able to toggle between z values later.
+        * At the moment NcCut can only load variables with 2 or 3 dimensions.

 #.
 Select **Go** to load the selected data